 Otherwise, candIntraPredModeX is set equal to IntraPredModeY[ xNbX ][ yNbX ].

-The variables ispDefaultMode1 and ispDefaultMode2 are defined as follows:
+The variables swapMode, ispDefaultMode1 and ispDefaultMode2 are defined as follows:

-If IntraSubPartitionsSplitType is equal to ISP_HOR_SPLIT, ispDefaultMode1 is set equal to INTRA_ANGULAR18 and ispDefaultMode2 is set equal to INTRA_ANGULAR5.
+If IntraSubPartitionsSplitType is equal to ISP_HOR_SPLIT, ispDefaultMode1 is set equal to INTRA_ANGULAR18 and ispDefaultMode2 is set equal to INTRA_ANGULAR50.

-Otherwise, ispDefaultMode1 is set equal to INTRA_ANGULAR50 and ispDefaultMode2 is set equal to INTRA_ANGULAR63.
+Otherwise, ispDefaultMode1 is set equal to INTRA_ANGULAR50 and ispDefaultMode2 is set equal to INTRA_ANGULAR18.

+If IntraSubPartitionsSplitType is not equal to ISP_NO_SPLIT, and abs( candIntraPredModeB − ispDefaultMode1 ) is less than abs( candIntraPredModeA − ispDefaultMode1 ), swapMode is set equal to true.

+Otherwise, swapMode is set equal to false;

-The candModeList[ x ] with x = 0..5 is derived as follows:
+The candModeList[ x ] with x = 0..5 and backupMode[ y ] with y = 0, 1 is derived as follows:

 If candIntraPredModeB is equal to candIntraPredModeA and candIntraPredModeA is greater than INTRA_DC, candModeList[ x ] with x = 0..5 is derived as follows:

-If IntraLumaRefLineIdx[ xCb ][ yCb ] is equal to 0 and IntraSubPartitionsSplitType is equal to ISP_NO_SPLIT, the following applies: